 I realize it’s kind of like a subtle thing that you can add that kind of spices up your playing a lot.
 So [inaudible 00:08:58] Cadd9, that’s a heavier pointer finger.
 Just work on maybe doing a hammer on.
 So the first three count, one, two and three and one, two and three and hammer on.

-Okay.
 You have those two extra counts in that five count.
 You can just use your pointer finger to kind of hammer on and off on that G chord.
-One, two, and three and one, two and three and four, five, one, two and three and one, two and three and four and five.
+1, 2, and 3 and 1, 2 and 3 and 4, 5, 1, 2 and 3 and 1, 2 and 3 and 4 and 5.
 Right that E minor.

 The nice thing about how the ear is used to kind of playing symmetrically all the time when you have like a three and a five count, like what this is, we could have the first three match up with the second three of the next chord and then we have those two extra beats to kind of maybe just do something fancy.
 And then a lot of times this will take place when the singer isn’t singing over this.
 Whether you’re singing along with it, which I definitely urge you to try.
 Again, absolutely the killer of a song.
-One, two and three and one, two and three, whatever, four and five.
-One, two and three and one, two and three and four and five.
+1, 2 and 3 and 1, 2 and 3, whatever, 4 and 5.
+1, 2 and 3 and 1, 2 and 3 and 4 and 5.

 Click here to get Sean Daniel’s first instructional guitar package.
 GO!!!